wandyezj/Random/writings/thoughts/an_intro_to_api_design.md

 Concept of Negative Usability Tokens

+[How to Design A good API and why it matters][How to Design A good API and why it matters]
 [How to Design A good API and why it matters]:https://static.googleusercontent.com/media/research.google.com/en//pubs/archive/32713.pdf

+[What makes APIs Hard to learn?
+Answers from Developers][What makes APIs Hard to learn?
+Answers from Developers]
 [What makes APIs Hard to learn?
 Answers from Developers]: https://www.cs.mcgill.ca/~martin/papers/software2009a.pdf "What makes APIs Hard to learn?
 Answers from Developers"

 Essentially documentation is important, and some specifics about what make good examples.